garvinhicking/tdk-project/README.md

 * Provide your own `config/sites/tdk-project/` Site configuration
 * Provide your own `config/system/*.php` Core configuration

+## Just do it

+You should now have a working TYPO3 environment with backend and frontend.

+Your directory `typo3-core` is a distinct GIT working directory.

+You can go to that directory and perform usual `git` operations, like pulling, cherry-picking.

+You could theoretically also change branches, but you will have to adjust your composer.json then to reflect version numbers.
+This repository is aimed at `main` development (currently: TYPO3 v13).

+After using `git pull` to update to the most recent TYPO3 changes, you should maybe also run `composer update` in your root directory.
+This allows you to be sure that dependencies can be resolved.

+Within the `typo3-core` directory you can ALSO run a `composer install` so that all development packages are installed within that tree.
+This will allow you to run usual developer tasks, like the `Build/Scripts/runTests.sh` script together with `phpstan` etc.

+When you contribute to the TYPO3-core like that, you can use your working directory within this project.
+Just remember that you need to operate GIT within that `typo3-core` directory.
+If you operate GIT outside that directory, you are doing changes to the `tdk-project`-specific directory.
+This one never holds TYPO3-specific core information, it's only a wrapper so that you can utilize `TYPO3` in composer mode.

+The largest benefit is that you can put custom extensions into the `/packages/` subdirectory, and require those with `composer` (in your project root, not the `typo3-core` subdirectory).
+These extensions will then be available in your TYPO3-Installation.

+And it allows you to store these extension in the main project repository, so other people can easily check out aspects of the `TYPO3 Core` with your extension provided.

+You can also add custom `SQL dump` files to this repository and allow easy (re)import via `ddev import-db` (and `ddev export-db`).

 ## Notes

 Currently a nasty workaround is employed that tries to solve a